 Many landing pages use full screen backgrounds to draw more attention.
 This is a powerful technique but often works best on large monitors.

-Cap Radio Raffle uses this technique on their home page.
+Cap Radio Raffle uses this technique on its home page.
 The background image keeps the focal point in view at all times, no matter how much the screen is resized.

 Beyond large backgrounds for aesthetic reasons, you might also use large images for page content.
 Mashable’s home page uses a featured image background for the top story which spans the entire layout.

 Their responsive layout compresses the image while keeping a central focal point.
-It’s difficult to do this because that featured image changes when the story changes, so photos must be curated carefully.
-Mashable’s solution is still a great method of handling full screen photos for blogs & magazine layouts when designed properly.
+It’s difficult to do this because the featured image changes when the story changes, so photos must be curated carefully.
+Mashable’s solution is still a great method of handling full-screen photos for blogs & magazine layouts when designed properly.